Diocese of Orlando: 1900 to 1970

 During his tenure in Orlando, Borders oversaw the creation of parish councils and education boards, allowed the laity to serve as extraordinary ministers of the eucharist and formed a Sisters' Council for the nuns of the diocese.
 A Social Services Board correlated the work of already-existing agencies, and developed an educational program aimed at coordinating efforts in Catholic schools, campus ministry, and religious education.
-Borders also initiated social outreach centers to minister to migrant workers and the poor.
-In 1974, Paul VI named Borders as archbishop of the Archdiocese of Baltimore.
+Borders also initiated social outreach centers to the poor.